Creating an Elementor hosted website is your first step on the road to success. Now it’s time to attach a great name to your beautiful site.

 In order to do this, you will first need to make some changes to the DNS records of your domain name.
 This document will walk you through the steps.

-- In the Manage Domains section, click Connect my domain.
+- Click Connect my domain.

 - In the popup window, enter the custom domain name you purchased and click Let’s begin.
 Use the domain name without www in front of it.

 By default, the system uses the name you entered as the primary domain and will connect the name with www in front of it. (e.g. mysite.com will be the primary domain, and www.mysite.com will also be connected.)

 Note: Domain connection can take up to 72 hours

 - If the default checkboxes are okay, click Let’s begin.

 - Open a new tab in your browser, and if you haven’t already, sign into your GoDaddy account.